songwright/netninja-react-redux-tutorial/README.md

 # Complete React Tutorial (with Redux)

-The course files for the React & Redux Complete tutorial playlist on The Net Ninja YouTube channel.
+Notes on The Net Ninja’s Complete React Tutorial (with Redux) on YouTube.

 ## Lesson 1 - Complete React Tutorial (& Redux ) #1- Introduction